-Wrens are charismatic, hyperactive birds that can be a treat to see in the backyard for both avid birders and casual observers alike.
+Wrens are charismatic, active birds that can be a treat to see in the backyard for both avid birders and casual observers alike.
 However, it can be challenging to attract—and keep—wrens in your yard.
-Homeowners who understand how to meet wrens' needs and match their personalities with the right food, water shelter and nesting sites can encourage these small birds to visit.
+Homeowners who understand how to meet these small birds' needs and match their personalities with the right food, water, shelter, and nesting sites can easily encourage wrens to visit frequently.

 How to Attract Wrens

-As with any backyard bird, it is vital to meet critical food, water, shelter and nesting needs in order to attract wrens of any species.
+As with any backyard bird, it is vital to meet critical food, water, shelter, and nesting preferences in order to attract wrens of any species.
 If all of these needs are not fulfilled by your yard's offerings, it's unlikely that you'll get local wrens to stick around long enough to become frequent backyard guests.

-- Water: Multiple water sources will be more effective at attracting wrens than a single bird bath, and bird bath fountains or other moving, splashing sources of water will pique the birds' curiosity and draw them in.
-Both pedestal and ground bird baths work well, and the bath should be relatively shallow to accommodate their short legs.
-In the northern parts of their range, heated bird baths can be useful to provide adequate water for wrens in winter.
-Birders who have reedy ponds in the backyard may be able to attract marsh wrens in the proper range as well.
+Multiple water sources will be more effective at attracting wrens than a single birdbath.
+Bird fountains or other moving, splashing sources of water will pique the birds' curiosity and draw them in.
+Both pedestal and ground bird baths work well.
+Whichever bath you choose should be relatively shallow to accommodate wrens' short legs.
+In the northern parts of wrens' range, heated bird baths can be useful to provide adequate water during the winter months.
+Birders who have reedy, secluded ponds in their yards may be able to attract marsh wrens as well.

-Wrens prefer relatively dense cover and they tend to stay low in thickets.
-Providing several dense, shrubby areas in the yard can give them sufficient shelter, and leaving low branches intact on small trees and shrubs will help wrens feel protected.
-If no plants are available, a brush pile can be useful, and wrens will also use bird roost boxes as shelter on cold winter nights.
-Ideally, shrubby cover should be connected throughout the yard so wrens can move around without feeling exposed.
+Wrens prefer relatively dense cover and tend to stay low in thickets.
+Providing several dense, shrubby areas in your yard can give them sufficient shelter.
+Consider leaving low branches intact on small trees and shrubs to help wrens feel protected—if no plants are available, a brush pile can be useful, and wrens will also use bird roost boxes as shelter on cold winter nights.
+Ideally, a shrubby cover should be connected throughout the yard so wrens can move around without feeling exposed.

-Even with the best food, abundant water and plentiful shelter, wrens can be tricky to attract.
+Even with the best food, abundant water, and plentiful shelter, wrens can be tricky to attract.
 If you are having trouble bringing wrens to your yard, there are additional steps you can take to invite these birds to visit.

-- Upcycling items for rustic bird houses, such as a pot bird house or shoe bird house, to attract the attention of inquisitive nesting wrens.
+- Upcycle items for rustic birdhouses, such as a teapot or coffee can, to attract the attention of inquisitive nesting wrens.

-- Pishing and providing other sounds that attract birds to capitalize on wrens' curiosity and investigative nature to bring them to the yard.
+- Use pishing and other sounds that attract birds to capitalize on wrens' curiosity and investigative nature to bring them to the yard.

-- Offering both food and water in several areas close to dense cover where wrens and other shy birds will lurk so they can feel safer about visiting.
+- Offer both food and water in several areas close to dense cover, where wrens and other shy birds will lurk so they can feel safer about visiting.

-- Taking extra steps to discourage feral cats and other predators that could be threatening to these ground-feeding, shrub-loving birds.
+- Take extra steps to discourage feral cats and other predators that could be threatening to these ground-feeding, shrub-loving birds.